-Transfer Frame SYNCHRONIZATION AND SLICING
+Transfer Frame SYNCHRONIZATION, SLICING, and validation

 Overview

 Most error correcting codes in this specification have constraints on the length of the information blocks that they can encode.
 Sometimes it is straightforward to generate Transfer Frames that satisfy these length constraints, and sometimes this imposes undesirable constraints on the rest of a communications system design.
 To meet this need, a stream of Synchronization Marked Transfer Frames may be sliced into information blocks of a different length to equal the message size, k, of the block code.
 This slicing procedure is optional, and its use is managed and fixed for a given mission phase.